Overview of Node Configuration Files#

 For the bindAddress

-setting, the port component is used to establish the network port number to which other Ergo nodes will connect.
-Please ensure that this port is externally accessible; otherwise, your node will only establish outgoing connections to the P2P network.
-If the specified port is already occupied by another application, your node won't start.
+setting, the port component establishes the network port number on which your node listens for incoming connections from other Ergo nodes.
+Please ensure this port is externally accessible (e.g., through firewall rules and port forwarding); otherwise, your node will only establish outgoing connections.
+If the specified port is already occupied by another application, your node will fail to start.

 You can use the nodeName

-parameter to assign a visible name to your node for other participants of the P2P network.
+parameter to assign a visible name to your node for other participants in the P2P network.
 This name is transmitted during the initial handshake.
-In the default configuration, this parameter is commented out, resulting in a randomly generated name.
+In the default configuration, this parameter is commented out, resulting in a randomly generated node name.

 The knownPeers

-parameter stores a list of bootstrap nodes that your node will connect to upon initialization.
+parameter stores a list of bootstrap node addresses that your node will attempt to connect to upon initialization.

 About Time Settings

-All time span parameters are set in milliseconds.
-However, you can use duration units to shorten their values.
-The supported units include: * s, second, seconds * m, minute, minutes * h, hour, hours * d, day, days
+All time span parameters are specified in milliseconds by default.
+However, you can use duration units for convenience.
+Supported units include: * s, second, seconds * m, minute, minutes * h, hour, hours * d, day, days

-For examples of usage, refer to the default configuration file above.
+For usage examples, refer to the default configuration file linked above.

 Use the maxConnections

-parameter to define the maximum number of concurrent connections that the node can handle.
+parameter to define the maximum number of concurrent P2P connections the node can handle.

 The connectionTimeout

-parameter allows you to adjust the network communication timeout.
+parameter allows you to adjust the network communication timeout for P2P connections.

 The handshakeTimeout

-parameter can be used to set the time period to wait for a response during a handshake.
-If no response is received, the peer will be blacklisted.
+parameter sets the maximum time to wait for a response during the P2P handshake process.
+If no response is received within this period, the peer will be blacklisted.

-You can configure the UPnP settings using parameters that begin with upnp
+You can configure UPnP (Universal Plug and Play) settings using parameters starting with upnp

 .
-These settings are typically useful only if you're running your Ergo node on a home network where the node can request your router to establish a tunnel.
-By default, this functionality is disabled.
+These settings are typically useful only if you're running your Ergo node on a home network where the node can automatically request your router to establish port forwarding.
+By default, UPnP is disabled.
 Use the upnpEnabled

 parameter to enable it.